Sara, the owner of Landrace Cottage in Carlton Miniott pinged me an email about a last-minute availability in the first week of September (2019).

 I felt bad for the Ghostie (which I made a point of liberally dosing with Klinik carp antiseptic - it needed it) but if anything, it just further emphasised what a glorious fish I'd been lucky enough to catch in the Common.

-And to think - I wouldn't even have fished the pond in the first place if I hadn't been driven off my first choice by some oaf with a power tool...
+And to think - I wouldn't even have fished the pond in the first place if I hadn't been driven off my first choice by a tool with a power tool...

 But it does make the point that if you understand something about fish behaviour - like the likelihood that they'll visit the margins towards the end of the day for a free feed - and you're prepared to think things through, and to persevere, you can often make the most of what might otherwise seem be a less than promising situation.

-Normal business was resumed on Saturday morning when the 07:35 direct train was cancelled, meaning that I was more than an hour late getting home, and an extra £30 out of pocket because I needed to get a taxi from Newcastle - but it was, all told, another brilliant week, and I'll be doing it again as soon as the opportunity arises.
+Normal business was resumed on Saturday morning when the 07:35 direct train to Newcastle was cancelled, meaning that I was more than an hour late getting home, and an extra £30 out of pocket because I needed to get a taxi from Newcastle (by this time I'd missed my connecting train, too), but it was, all told, another brilliant week, and I'll be doing it again as soon as the opportunity arises.

 After I've tracked down some new sunglasses...